I rented a vehicle at the Dulles Airport location and returned it undamaged. Alamo claimed that I did $3,192 worth of damage to the vehicle.

 This is unconscionable.
 They think people will just give in and pay them to make the problem go away, or have their insurance companies pay them.

-Review about: Alamo Jeep Car Rental.
+Product or Service Mentioned: Alamo Jeep Car Rental.

 Reason of review: Blatant attempt to defraud me.